pexip/os-rustc/src/doc/reference/src/items/external-blocks.md

 More implementation details about this modifier can be found in [`whole-archive` documentation for rustc].

+### Linking modifiers: `verbatim`

+This modifier is compatible with all linking kinds.

+`+verbatim` means that rustc itself won't add any target-specified library prefixes or suffixes (like `lib` or `.a`) to the library name, and will try its best to ask for the same thing from the linker.

+`-verbatim` means that rustc will either add a target-specific prefix and suffix to the library name before passing it to linker, or won't prevent linker from implicitly adding it.

+The default for this modifier is `-verbatim`.

+More implementation details about this modifier can be found in [`verbatim` documentation for rustc].

 #### `dylib` versus `raw-dylib`

 On Windows, linking against a dynamic library requires that an import library